How to Write an Obituary

 Sites like Legacy.com offer countless obituaries from the traditional to the wildly unexpected.
 This is a great place to browse if you need inspiration or want to find a format and approach that suits you.
 And if you think you’ve taken your obituary too far—or think you could push the envelope a bit more?

 There are plenty of go-to’s to read to help inspire you from “Pink” Mullaney’s obituary that reminded readers to never throw away old pantyhose (and that keeping a chicken sandwich nearby during church services just makes sense) to Walter Bruhl who called out to his loving wife, saying she could now, “purchase the mink coat which he had always refused her because he believed only minks should wear mink…”

-Considering penning your own obituary?
-It’s becoming more and more common for people to write their own final messages, ensuring they best reflect the writer’s personality, approach to life and, even, insights and affirmations for those left behind.
+Write your own!
+It’s becoming more and more common for people to write their own final messages, ensuring they best reflect the writer’s personality, approach to life, and, even, insights and affirmations for those left behind.
 What’s more, many who do tackle their own obituaries find great peace of mind in the act itself, while others, still, see it as a way to comfort their loved ones during a very difficult time.

 Another approach?
 Humor.
 In 2006, “Fred” reminded his loved ones that, “He had a life-long love affair with bacon, butter, cigars, and bourbon…” His directive, following his death?
 “Fred asks that you make a sizable purchase at your local ABC store or Virginia winery (please, nothing French)…” Consider this a final toast to another life well lived.

 No matter your approach, tone, and content, obituaries are deeply personal and deeply reflective pieces that live on—and, because of that, they deserve tremendous care and consideration when crafted.